myltik/azure-docs.ru-ru/articles/cloud-services/cloud-services-guestos-family1-retirement.md

 <properties
-   pageTitle="Уведомление о прекращении использования семейства версий 1 гостевой операционной системы | Microsoft Azure" description="Содержит сведения о времени прекращения использования семейства версий 1 гостевой операционной системы и о том, как определить, повлияло ли это на вас" services="cloud-services" documentationCenter="na" authors="yuemlu" manager="timlt" editor=""/>
+   pageTitle="Guest OS family 1 retirement notice | Microsoft Azure"
+   description="Provides information about when the Azure Guest OS Family 1 retirement happened and how to determine if you are affected" services="cloud-services" documentationCenter="na" authors="raiye" manager="timlt" editor=""/>